SireneNova/Portfolio/Python/Version27/ReadMe.md

 ###WX Gui Drill
 ---
 The wxGUIDrill is a drill using wx, and the program file is wxGui.py.
 The image files are attachments that are used by it.
+The folder contains a separate ReadMe file.

 </br>

 ###Alien Drill